Summary

 Design Best Practices for Investors

-Keep your visual org charts clean and simple. backers should get the structure in 10 seconds.
+Keep your visual org charts clean and simple. backers should understand the structure in 10 seconds.
 Don't use cluttered designs or too many levels.

-Use the same colors throughout your chart.
+Use consistent colors throughout your chart.
 Blue often works well for current employees.
 Green can show planned hires.
 Red might show consultants or advisors.

-Add brief job descriptions under each name.
+But what information should you include under each name?
+Add brief job descriptions under each position.
 Don't just show titles.
-Add 2-3 key jobs to help backers understand each person's value.
+Add 2-3 key responsibilities to help backers understand each person's value.
 Your visual organizational charts will be stronger with this way.

 What Are the 7 Types of Org Charts for Business Plans?

 Different business models need different visual org charts.
+Which type should you choose?
 The right type depends on your company structure and industry.

 Hierarchical Charts for Traditional Businesses